TL;DR

 When you know how much power your appliances use, you can start reducing your electricity costs and save money with the help of these strategies.

-Plugged TVs typically wait in a “standby mode,” consuming electricity even when it’s off.
-So, disconnect your television from power sources when not operating to avoid wasting electricity and money.
+Plugged TVs typically wait in a “standby mode,” consuming electricity even when off.
+In 2026, many smart TVs also stay connected to Wi-Fi for background updates, increasing this “vampire” drain.
+So, disconnect your television from power sources when not operating to avoid wasting money on power you aren’t actually using.

 Dust and other debris weaken your electric fan’s performance by drying up the motor and impeding airflow.
-Regularly cleaning the assembly and oiling the engine prevent accumulation and maintain efficiency.
+In our current climate, fans have to work harder to move heavy, humid air.
+Regularly cleaning the assembly and oiling the engine prevents accumulation and maintains peak efficiency, especially for modern, sensitive DC motor fans.

-Docks, removable hard drives, speakers, and other external devices draw power from your computer when standing by, so disconnect them when not in use.
+Docks, removable hard drives, speakers, and other external devices draw power from your computer even when it’s in sleep mode.
+With the high-wattage peripherals common in 2026, these “small” draws add up fast.
+Disconnect them when not in use to keep your desktop from becoming a hidden power drain.

-Wash clothes in big batches and at lower temperatures when using your laundry washer
+5. Wash clothes in big batches and at lower temperatures

-Operating your AC at low temperatures for prolonged periods may lead to coil freeze, which keeps the AC from running efficiently.
-To avoid it, set your temperature at a comfortable level and only use the unit for a few hours.
+Operating your AC at very low temperatures for prolonged periods may lead to coil freeze, which keeps the unit from running efficiently.
+The 2026 recommendation from energy experts is to set your AC at 24°C or 25°C. This provides maximum comfort while ensuring the compressor doesn’t run at 100% capacity all day.

 Reduce Your Power Consumption with Solar Energy